Nickel Plate Road

 The Nickel Plate Road was constructed in 1881 along the South Shore of the Great Lakes to connect Buffalo and Chicago, in competition with the Lake Shore and Michigan Southern Railway.
 At the end of 1960, NKP operated 2170 mi of road on 4009 mi of track, not including the 25 mi of Lorain & West Virginia.
 That year it reported 9.758 billion net ton-miles of revenue freight and 41 million passenger-miles.

 In 1964, the Nickel Plate Road and several other midwestern carriers were merged into the larger Norfolk and Western Railway (N&W).
 The goal of the N&W expansion was to form a more competitive and successful system serving 14 states and the Canadian province of Ontario on more than 7,000 mi of railroad.
-In 1982, the profitable N&W was itself combined with the Southern Railway, another profitable carrier, to form Norfolk Southern Corporation (NS).
+In 1982, the profitable N&W was combined with the also profitable Southern Railway to form the Norfolk Southern (NS).

 History

 Background

 In the 25 years after the American Civil War, railway track mileage in the United States more than doubled, changing the face of America.
 Rail transportation meant that products made in the East could be shipped West for far less than previously.
 This allowed for economies of scale and larger, more efficient factories.
 The agricultural heartland of America was no longer confined to a market of a single day's wagon ride.
 Railroad and railroad construction became one of the largest industries.
 By 1881, one out of 32 people in the United States was either employed by a railroad or engaged in railroad construction.

 Starting about 1877, two great railroad developers, William H. Vanderbilt and Jay Gould, began competing for the railroad traffic along the south shore of the Great Lakes.
-By 1878, William Vanderbilt had a monopoly on rail traffic between Buffalo, New York; Cleveland, Ohio; Detroit, Michigan; and Chicago, because he owned the only railroad linking those cities - the Lake Shore and Michigan Southern Railway.
+By 1878, Vanderbilt had a monopoly on rail traffic between Buffalo, New York; Cleveland, Ohio; Detroit, Michigan; and Chicago, because he owned the only railroad linking those cities - the Lake Shore and Michigan Southern Railway.
 In addition, he was the richest man in America at that time.
-By 1881, Jay Gould controlled about 15% of all U.S. railroad mileage, most of it west of the Mississippi River and he was considered the most ruthless financial operator in America.
-Gould's major railroad east of the Mississippi River was the 335 mi Wabash, St. Louis and Pacific Railway (Wabash).
+By 1881, Gould controlled about 15% of all U.S. railroad mileage, most of it west of the Mississippi River and he was considered the most ruthless financial operator in America.
+His major railroad east of the Mississippi River was the 335 mi Wabash, St. Louis and Pacific Railway (Wabash).
 The Wabash mainline ran from St. Louis, Missouri, to Toledo, Ohio, where it was forced to deliver its railroad traffic to William H. Vanderbilt's Lake Shore Railroad for delivery to the eastern United States.

-Jay Gould and William Vanderbilt together oversaw all east–west rail traffic in the mid-west.
+Gould and Vanderbilt together oversaw all east–west rail traffic in the mid-west.
 The Seney Syndicate, owners of a 350 mi railroad, the Lake Erie and Western Railroad, were interested in tapping new sources of revenue.
 The stage was set for the creation of the New York, Chicago and St. Louis Railroad.